Overview

 To register to the workshop, contact us before February 1st, 2025.
 Participation in the workshop is free of charge.

 The organizing committee offers to cover part or all of the transportation and housing costs for the attendeesdepending on the fiduciary situation of each individual and the total amount of requests.
-To request a full or partial cover of your attendance, contact us before January 1st, 2025.
+If you requested a total or partial cover of your housing and transport expenses, make sure you make your booking via contact usand this before February 15th (The French CNRS requires to go through its own booking platform if you want to be reimbursed).

-The workshop is divided in successive mini-sessions including one to three talks followed by a Q&A and discussion time.
+The workshop is divided into three broad sessions divided in successive mini-slots including one to three talks followed by a Q&A and discussion time.
 Talk duration is flexible but cannot outlast 25 minutes.
 We invite speakers to avoid jargon and topics that are too technical (i.e. of limited interest beyond their discipline).
 We encourage speakers to present syntheses and broad state-of-the-art talks about their discipline and their contribution to it.

 Poster presentations are also welcome and can include more technical topics.
 Do not hesitate to bring one of your old posters to highlight your recent work.
 The second evening event will occur around the posters.

 Note that the workshop is in-person only.
-We do not plan to offer an hybrid presentation mode.
+We do not plan to offer a hybrid presentation mode.

 Preliminary Schedule